graphql-dotnet/graphql-dotnet/docs2/site/docs/migrations/migration8.md

 Please note that signaling the cancellation token passed to `ExecutionOptions.CancellationToken` will always rethrow the `OperationCanceledException` to the caller, regardless of the `TimeoutAction` setting.

+### 25. The complexity analyzer has been rewritten to support more complex scenarios

+Please review the documentation for the new complexity analyzer to understand how to use it and how to configure it.
+See the 'Complexity Analzyer' document with the 'Guides' section of the documentation for more information.

 ## Breaking Changes

 ### 1. Query type is required